 Renewable Energy Work

-EnergyPeriscope.com is owned and operated by Energy Matters -- a next-generation software solution designed to fill expanding market needs in the solar and renewable energy industries.
+EnergyPeriscope.com was developed and launched by Energy Matters in 2009 -- a next-generation software solution designed to fill expanding market needs in the solar and renewable energy industries.
+In late 2017 the platform was sold to SolarReviews (Press Article).

 When Solar-Estimate.org was developed and launched by Energy Matters in 2000, it was the first website in the solar industry to offer internet-based sales leads, customer reviews and self-service solar estimators.
 Over more than a decade, it grew to offer the largest listing of renewable energy professionals and the largest depository of customer reviews.
 And, it had provided more than 70,000 sales leads to solar professionals.
 In 2013 the site was sold, allowing Energy Matters to focus on its professional-level software services -- an area where The Company is also a leader and setting new trends in the industry.